-STATEMENT: ERRSET <line number>, <numeric variable>, <numeric var.> ERRSET

-ACTION: Following the execution of an ERRSET statement which specifies a line number and two variables, the occurrence of a program error or a control-C (unless disabled) will cause an automatic GOTO to the specified line number.
+STATEMENT: ERRSET <line number>, <numeric variable>, <numeric var.> specifies a line number and two variables, the occurrence of a program error or a control-C (unless disabled) will cause an automatic GOTO to the specified line number.
 The line number where the error occurred is assigned to the first variable, and a numeric error code corresponding to the type of error is assigned to the second.
 This process is an ERROR-TRAP.
 After a trap, further traps are disabled until a subsequent ERRSET is executed.
-Execution of specifications disables error-trapping.
+Execution of an ERRSET statement with no line number or variable specifications disables error-trapping.